tylermenezes/www-old/content/blog/Startups/Why I Do What I Do.md

 The first two points make it incredibly important to teach and the last one makes teaching it easy but, because the formal education system can't teach in a way promoting individual empowerment, it won't ever stick.

-## SRND
+## CodeDay

 Because I'm confident that the education system can't properly teach programming, I've become incredibly passionate about filling that (very large) gap.

-SRND (which runs CodeDay and Labs) is the way I'm doing that, and our business model requires that we be a nonprofit.
+CodeDay is the way I'm doing that, and our business model requires that we be a nonprofit.
 I'm not only okay with that, I can't imagine having it any other way.
-If SRND were for-profit, any payout I might get would go directly back into tech education, anyway.
+If CodeDay were for-profit, any payout I might get would go directly back into tech education, anyway.

 There are trade-offs.
 There are constant difficulties with running a nonprofit (the subject of a future post) and, as with running any other startup, there are often large periods of pain on the way to success.
 Most importantly for most, I will never become a millionaire.